johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ### Why bother?

-People are paying big money for powerful graphics cards these days to enjoy their 3D games with smooth antialiased graphics --- back in the 80s we got that smoothing for free in the monitor hardware!
+People are paying big money for powerful graphics cards these days to enjoy their 3D games with smooth antialiased graphics---back in the 80s we got that smoothing for free in the monitor hardware!
 Of course, the graphics still had to be skilfully made, but if it was properly antialiased by the artist, the results just looked glorious on a typical Commodore monitor.